-- Given the vast majority of our business is in the UK, the direct impact on the Group from leaving the EU is relatively modest. - We have established a subsidiary of the Ring Fenced Bank in Berlin and this has a branch in the Netherlands. - We have also established a branch of Lloyds Bank plc for payments services in Berlin as well as a European investment firm in Frankfurt and a new insurance subsidiary of Scottish Widows in Luxembourg. - Like all UK banks, we have submitted contingency plans to the regulators both in the UK and elsewhere. - Our results for the first half of the year continue to demonstrate the resilience of our business model and that our strategy remains the right one in the current environment.
-We expect the Group to continue to deliver sustainable, superior performance for our customers and shareholders, and the resilience of the business model is reflected in our guidance for 2019.
-Beyond 2019, our longer term targets remain unchanged although continued economic uncertainty could impact outlook. - We stand ready to support customers, and the UK economy, in making the changes to business and regulatory processes that will be required by Brexit, in whatever form it takes.
-We have also committed to lending to up to £18 billion in 2019 to businesses as part of our continued support for the UK economy. - Beyond 2019, our longer term targets remain unchanged although continued economic uncertainty could impact outlook. - Our stress test work demonstrates that the Group has robust capital and liquidity levels.
+- Given the vast majority of our business is in the UK, the direct impact on the Group from leaving the EU is relatively modest. - We have established a subsidiary of the Ring Fenced Bank in Berlin and this has a branch in the Netherlands. - We have also established a branch of Lloyds Bank plc for payments services in Berlin as well as a European investment firm in Frankfurt and a new insurance subsidiary of Scottish Widows in Luxembourg. - Like all UK banks, we have submitted contingency plans to the regulators both in the UK and elsewhere. - Our financial performance has been solid in a challenging environment which continues to demonstrate the resilience of our business model and that our strategy remains the right one in the current environment.
+The resilience of the business model is reflected in our guidance for 2019. - We stand ready to support customers, and the UK economy, in making the changes to business and regulatory processes that will be required by Brexit, in whatever form it takes.
+We have also committed to lending to up to £18 billion in 2019 to businesses as part of our continued support for the UK economy. - Although continued economic uncertainty could further impact the outlook, the Group remains well positioned with the right strategy to continue delivering for customers and shareholders - Our stress test work demonstrates that the Group has robust capital and liquidity levels.